idun-project/idun-cartridge/doc/luaref.md

 - Instead of `print(str)` or `io.write(str)`, you use `minisock.write(redirect.stdout, str)`.
 - Instead of `io.read()`, you use `key = minisock.read(redirect.stdin, 10000)`.
 The number is a timeout value given in milliseconds; so, 10 seconds for this example.
 This is just the maximum time you want your script to block waiting on a keystroke from the user.
 It can be 0 ms to make it non-blocking, or a very big number if you want to block "forever".
 More practically, place it in a loop that polls for other things or does other work.

-Minisock can of course be used in a more structured way, such as for passing pre-defined requests and responses between assmebler and Lua code.
+Minisock can of course be used in a more structured way, such as for passing pre-defined requests and responses between assembler and Lua code.
 This is where idun-handler provides a helpful and simple solution.

 ### idun handler